VisualFP/docs/SA/design_concept/content/poc/architecture.typ

 Theoretically, Threepenny could also be used to host a regular web application, eliminating the need for an Electron app.
 However, Threepenny controls the browser via web sockets, so a performant server and a good network connection are required.
-Thus, it is recommended to avoid this, as a hight latency connection would be noticable in UI updates.
+Thus, it is recommended to avoid this, as a high latency connection would be noticeable in UI updates.
 @threepenny_gui

 The Threepenny application itself consists of three components, which can be seen in @component-diagram.